 In Kid’s Cove, you’ll find a colorful impressive play area.
 Children will love the rock-climbing wall, swings and slides, and even a splash water park with jets for cooling off during the summer months.

-There’s always events happening at the park, a community hub.
-Check the calendar to find everything including Movies in the Park, Easter Egg hunts, visits from Santa, arts and crafts festivals and more!
+There are always events happening at the park, a community hub.
+Check the calendar to find everything including Movies in the Park, Easter Egg hunts, visits from Santa, arts and crafts festivals, and more!